Kane Cornes: Background and transition

-Cornes is a regularly scheduled broadcaster on SEN, hosting various shows, the most notable being Fireball Friday on SEN Breakfast alongside David King.
-Cornes also hosts the regular talkback show Sportsday.
-In 2024, Cornes joined Seven Network's broadcasting team for AFL football, commentating games and hosting various football-related shows on the channel.
+Cornes is a regularly scheduled broadcaster on SEN, hosting various shows including Fireball Friday on SEN Breakfast alongside David King, and the regular talkback show Sportsday.
+In 2024, Cornes joined Seven Network's broadcasting team for AFL football, commentating games and hosting various football-related shows on the channel, with Seven subsequently describing him as the "No. 1 voice in footy" ahead of the 2025 season.